 As for muffins versus bread, apparently people have preferences, or at least my family does.
 My son prefers a slice of zucchini bread, my husband prefers muffins any day, and I like them both!

-A family recipe that yields a gluten free zucchini bread that is moist, soft and fluffy, not too sweet and a fan favorite.
+An easy family recipe for the best gluten-free zucchini bread!
+It's moist, soft and fluffy, not too sweet and has the best flavor.
 Recipe makes two loaves (8x4 pan), OR 1 loaf and 12 muffins, OR 18-24 muffins, depending on how big you make them.
 See what you like best!
+Updated recipe.

 In a bowl, beat the eggs until frothy